Asymptotics and Optimal Bandwidth for Nonparametric Estimation of Density Level Sets: Introduction

-where $w$ is a positive function on $\mathcal{M}$.
+where $w_g$ is a positive function on $\mathcal{M}$.
 Here we approximate a risk describing horizontal variations with the one constructed with vertical variations.
 A rigorous statement with appropriate assumptions for (\ref{SymDiffL1App}) is given in Theorem \ref{L1risk} below.
 Using the above expression we can interpret $\mathbb{E}\lambda_g (\mathcal{L}\;\Delta \; \wh{\mathcal{L}})$ asymptotically as a weighted $L^{p+1}$ risk for density estimation, in the form of an integration over the boundary of $\mathcal{L}$ with respect to the $(d-1)$-dimensional volume measure.
-When $p=0$, the above approximation corresponds to the $L^1$ risk called Mean Integrated Absolute Error (MIAE), which has been used as a measure of proximity for optimal bandwidth selection for kernel density estimation (See Devroye and Gy\"{o}rfi (1985), Devroye (1987), Hall and Wand (1988), and Holmstr\"{o}m and Klemel\"{a} (1992)).
+When $g\equiv 1$, $\lambda_g$ is the Lebesgue measure.
+In this case, $p=0$ and the above approximation corresponds to the $L^1$ risk called Mean Integrated Absolute Error (MIAE), which has been used as a measure of proximity for optimal bandwidth selection for kernel density estimation (See Devroye and Gy\"{o}rfi (\cite{Devroye85}), Devroye (\cite{Devroye87}), Hall and Wand (\cite{Hall88}), Holmstr\"{o}m and Klemel\"{a} (\cite{Holmstrom92}), and Devroye and Lugosi (\cite{Devroye01})).
 Alternatively, Mean Integrated Squared Error (MISE) is more tractable than MIAE.
-This motivates us to use the choice of $g$ with $p=1$ for bandwidth selection, specifically $g(x)=|f(x)-c|$.
+This motivates us to use the choice of $g$ with $p=1$ for optimal bandwidth, specifically $g(x)=|f(x)-c|$.
 In this case, $\mathbb{E}\lambda_g (\mathcal{L}\;\Delta \; \wh{\mathcal{L}})$ corresponds to the excess risk (or regret) in the classification literature.
-In fact the excess risk has been used to find the optimal tuning parameter for nonparametric classifier, where the excess risk can be asymptotically decomposed into a squared bias term and a variance term (Hall and Kang 2005, Hall et al. 2008, Samworth 2012, Cannings et al. 2017).
+In fact the excess risk has been used to find the optimal tuning parameter for nonparametric classifier, where the excess risk can be asymptotically decomposed into a squared bias term and a variance term (Hall and Kang \cite{Hall05}, Hall et al. \cite{Hall08}, Samworth \cite{Samworth12}, Cannings et al. \cite{Cannings17}).
 The results in this paper provide a way of understanding the excess risk as an $L^2$ risk, in a more general setting.
 In addition to the asymptotic approximation for the risk $\mathbb{E}\lambda_g (\mathcal{L}\;\Delta \; \wh{\mathcal{L}})$, we also show the asymptotic approximation for the error

-under some extra assumptions on the convergence rate of the bandwidth.\\
+under some extra assumptions on the convergence rate of the bandwidth.